Skip to content

 The Recovery Plan

-This calculator shows exactly how long it will take to repay holiday overspend based on your monthly surplus, any interest accruing, and your commitment to a recovery budget.
+This calculator shows exactly how long it will take to repay holiday overspend based on your monthly surplus, any interest accruing, and your recovery budget.

 Why Interest Makes It Worse Than You Think

 One thing many people overlook is how quickly credit card interest compounds on an unpaid balance.
 A few hundred in holiday overspend can quietly stretch into a much longer repayment period than expected.
-It can help to see the actual numbers laid out in front of you — the difference between paying a small fixed amount each month versus doubling that commitment is often surprising.
-Even modest increases to your monthly repayment budget can shave weeks or months off the timeline.
-This is worth considering when you are working out your post-holiday budget reset.
+It can help to see the actual numbers laid out in front of you — the difference between paying a small fixed amount each month versus doubling that commitment often shifts the timeline noticeably.
+Even modest increases to your monthly repayment budget can shorten the timeline by weeks or months.
+This becomes relevant when working out your post-holiday budget reset.

-One approach many people take is simply paying the minimum each month and hoping for the best.
-The trouble is, minimum payments are often designed to keep balances alive longer.
-Many people find it helpful to treat the repayment like a temporary subscription — a fixed monthly commitment with a clear end date in sight.
+One approach many people take is paying the minimum each month.
+Minimum payments are often structured to extend balances over longer periods.
+Some people find it useful to treat the repayment like a temporary subscription — a fixed monthly commitment with a clear end date in sight.
 Knowing that end date exists can make the whole process feel far more manageable.

 Quick example